fmena2077/Recommender-Systems/README.md

 # Recommender Systems

-This repository shows how to implement recommender systems using the library scikit-surprise and tensorflow
+This repository shows how to implement recommender systems using the library scikit-surprise and tensorflow recommenders

 Files for scikit-surprise models: